ffhighwind/DapperExtraCRUD/README.md

 * [Dapper](https://github.com/StackExchange/Dapper)
    For querying SQL Databases in a type-safe way.
 * [FastMember](https://github.com/mgravell/fast-member)
    For the DataReader used in Bulk operations.
-This may be replaced by a custom IL generator (or Fasterflect) in the future.
+This may be replaced by a custom IL generator (or a custom Fasterflect) in the future.

 # Example: